 My kids all ran track.
 Two are in college.
 One hoped to compete collegiately as a distance athlete before experiencing a career-ending hip injury that ultimately required an osteotomy surgery (where her femur was sawn in two and realigned with a metal rod.
 She’s way tougher than I am.)

-I am trying all kinds of cycling events.
-I’ve done numerous centuries, a few crits, and other races.
-My forte is the 12 Hour Ultra.
-I’ve been able to podium for a couple of them (granted I didn’t get on the bike for about 2 weeks afterwards).
+I like trying all kinds of cycling events.
+I’ve done numerous centuries, a few crits, gravel and other races.
+My forte is the 12-Hour Ultra.
+I’ve been able to podium for a couple of them (granted, I didn’t get on the bike for about two weeks afterward).

-I also just started e-cycling using Zwift, RGT and can’t wait for Veloton to come out of Beta.
-Tried a crazy race 23 consecutive days in a row TDF Schedule experiment (two rest days).
+I also e-cycle using Zwift, RGT and can’t wait for Veloton to come out of Beta.
+I am into self-experimentation.
+I completed a crazy race 23 consecutive days in a row TDF Schedule experiment (two rest days).
 Hey if TDF riders can do it…

 We’ll mostly be posting get faster stuff here.
-But anything else cycling or endurance related might also make the cut.
+But anything else cycling, running, or endurance-related might also make the cut.

-Thanks, if you find a great study (looking at you Google Scholar, etc), share it with us.
-We’d love to take a look and we’ll even give you a hat tip and link to your site if you want it.
+Thanks, if you find a great study, share it with us.
+We’d love to take a look, distill it, and we’ll even give you a hat tip and link to your site if you want it.